grafana/tutorials/content/tutorials/create-users-and-teams.md

 By default, when you create a folder, users with the Viewer role are granted permission to view the folder.

-In the example, Acme Corporation wants to explicitly grant teams access to folders.
+In the example, Graphona wants to explicitly grant teams access to folders.
 To support this, you need to remove the Viewer role from the list of permissions:

 1. Go to the **Permissions** tab.
 1. Remove the Viewer role from the list, by clicking the red button on the right.